HewlettPackard/shs-docs/docs/portal/developer-portal/operations/references.md

 # References

-Examine the references in the local git working directory using the following command.
+Examine the references in the local SHS git working directory using the following command.
 Keep this information at hand.

 ```screen
 ncn-m001# git for-each-ref \